How to make your house cosy and warm

 A roaring fire, hot chocolates and snuggling up with a good book – that’s how winter should be.
 Unfortunately, many homes in Aotearoa New Zealand (especially older ones) lack quality insulation like double glazed windows and don’t cope well with the cold.

 If you’ve got an eyebrow-raising power bill yet your toes feel like ice, you’re not alone!
 There are lots of easy and cheap ways to keep your home warm and dry – and it doesn’t involve cranking the heater or wearing puffer jackets inside!

-A healthy home is a dry home.
+In Aotearoa, we have Healthy Homes Standards.
+One of the most important aspects of this is ensuring your home is dry.
+Ultimately, a healthy home is a dry home.
 Damp conditions are the perfect environment for mould and mildew to grow, which can cause discomfort or health problems if left unchecked.
 Extra moisture in the air can make it harder and more expensive to heat too.

 If you suspect your home is suffering, fixing the root cause immediately is always recommended.
 If it’s not possible to repair the problematic wall or window frame immediately, using a dehumidifier for a few hours (before you flick on the heat) will increase the efficiency of your heater and save you money.

 If you get caught in the rain, you’ll want your damp clothes to dry properly before returning them to your wardrobe.
 Save time with a dryer – you can buy them new or second-hand (some with warranties included) for a super reasonable price.

 Can’t justify the ongoing expense of a dryer?
 A heated towel rail can be an attractive and practical addition to the bathroom or laundry.